flindersuni/DeepThoughtHPC-docs/docs/source/Access/Unix/UnixAccess.md

 ## The Windows Sub-System for Linux

 The windows Subsystem for Linux (WSL) allows you to run a Linux Distribution as a sub-system in windows.
-When follwoing these instructions, a 'terminal' is the same as starting your WSL Distribution.
+When following these instructions, a 'terminal' is the same as starting your WSL Distribution.

 ## Getting Connected